skylarkJ/tic-tac-toe/README.md

 Then I dived into a modeling of the game to realize what needs to happen to have the game fully functional.
 The most important part I got from it that I don't need to treat the board as a grid 3x3 rather as an array of 9 positions which can be in one row.
 So to target one position I don't need a number of a row and a column.
 What we are seeing with an eye the computer doesn't care - it just declares as a line of numbers from 0 to 8.
 Also, I needed to take a tile as an empty placeholder and work with it for the conditions for winning between to players this way.

-Then I moved to js bin to create in their js file some pseudocode and started the logical code.
+The next I moved to js bin to create in their js file some pseudocode and started the logical code.
 I don't like to work with Atom editor at the beginning of the process because popping out errors are disrupting me.
 I have several errors when I migrated my code from js bin to atom but it was a worthy lesson to trouble shoot it.
 At the end of the day I was proud that I have finished it.

+For my code I created game.js:
+1. I created couple of global variables to be able to access them from the scope of any function.
+2. Then I made 3 arrays - one for each player and one for a board itself to catch the state before turn and after turn - I gave to an initial state 0 if the place was picked then 1.
+3. To check for a winner - it went two ways - one in the javaScript - the function is called checkForWinner and other for the server - the function is called checksServerWin.
+The interesting part is on the server that I am accessing the places in the arrays with json property called cells.
+To not mess around with results in javaScript I am using own local arrays for each player for the server check.
+I am looping through both arrays in the same time while storing through if statements for each player the marks at their own array placeholder.
+This stores each turns for both players but then I had to check for winning combo.
+I used for it another for loop and ran it through the global array of winningCombinations. [i] is the index of which combination is currently being checked.
+[0] checking just a slot in the combination and seeing if its filled in serverX.